HerveAbdi/tempoR4SPISE2024/README.md

 (scheduled for July 24, to July 25,
 2024, in Ho Chi Minh City Vietnam).

-If you are only or mstly interested in the data and the statistics, the *vignettes* are for you.
+If you are only or mostly interested in the data and the statistical analysis, the *vignettes* are for you.
-If you are interested in the code,
+If you are also interested in the code,
-Keep on reading
+Keep on reading.

 ## Installation

-You can install the development version of tempoR4SPISE2024 with the following lines of code:
+You can install the development version of `tempoR4SPISE2024` with the following lines of code: